Florida governor declares widespread state of emergency ahead of Idalia’s expected landfall - The Boston Globe

 Advertisement

-President Joe Biden spoke to DeSantis on Monday morning, telling the Florida governor that he had approved an emergency declaration for the state, the White House said in a news release.
-The declaration frees up federal funds to help with cleanup and repairs.
-DeSantis is running for the Republican presidential nomination in 2024.

-At 2 p.m.
-EDT Monday, the storm was about 50 miles (80 kilometers) off the western tip of Cuba with maximum sustained winds of 70 mph (110 kph), the hurricane center said.
-Idalia was moving north at 8 mph (13 kph).
-On Tuesday, it was expected to turn northeast at a faster pace, reaching Florida’s western coast as a dangerous major hurricane on Wednesday.

-After moving across Florida, the forecast had Idalia blowing through Georgia, South Carolina and North Carolina.
-In Georgia, Gov. Brian Kemp on Monday ordered emergency managers to activate state operations centers.
+After moving across Florida, Idalia is forecast to blow through Georgia, South Carolina ,and North Carolina.

-So far this year, the U.S. East Coast has been spared from cyclones.
-But in the West, Tropical Storm Hilary caused widespread flooding, mudslides and road closures earlier this month in Mexico, California, Nevada and points to the north.
+So far this year, the US East Coast has been spared from cyclones.
+But in the West earlier this month, Tropical Storm Hilary caused widespread flooding, mudslides, and road closures in Mexico, California, Nevada, and points north.

 The National Oceanic and Atmospheric Administration recently said the 2023 hurricane season would be far busier than initially forecast, partly because of extremely warm ocean temperatures.
 The season runs through Nov.
 30, with August and September typically the peak.